efabless/openlane2/docs/source/reference/architecture.md

 Some aspects cannot be made entirely deterministic, such as timestamps in views, file paths and the like.
 These are acceptable breaks from this dogma.

 ### States
-A state is a snapshot of paths to views at any point in time.
+A state is a snapshot of paths to views at any point in time, in dictionary form.

+Keys must be of the type {class}`openlane.steps.DesignFormat` and values must be of the type {class}`openlane.config.Path`.

+States also have another property: {attr}`openlane.steps.State.metrics`.
+This attribute captures design metrics, which may be updated by any flow.

 ## Flows
 Flows are scripts that incorporate multiple `Step`s to achieve a certain